AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, here filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
-- `authorization`: the key to call the API, which can be directly selected after application.
+- `authorization`: the key to call the API, which can be selected directly after application.

 Additionally, we set the Request Body, including: